 Have you seen it?

-Then read on to see my tribute to the characters that made this anime the amazing opus it is.
+Then keep reading to see how I feel about the characters who made this anime the great work it is.

 *Note: This anime is short and some of the most inspiring moments are later in the story.
 Spoilers will be included. *

 Nao Kashiwagi is a good friend of Tsubaki and is often seen by her side at school.